 Restrictive Placement: When a young person who is found to have committed a designated felony act is placed in a secure facility, for a specified length of time.
 See Designated Felony Act.

 Seal Order: A court order mandating that a record be closed to the public.

 Secure Detention Facility: A locked, guarded residential facility.

-Service Plan Review (SPR): A meeting held every six months when a child is in foster care.
+Service Plan Review (SPR): A meeting held every 6 months when a child is in foster care.
 At the meeting, services for the child’s family are discussed.

-Settlement: An agreement about the outcome of a case reached by two parties.
+Settlement: An agreement reached by the parties about the outcome of a case.

 Standby Guardian: An individual who agrees to act as a guardian for a child in cases where the parent of the child is suffering from a chronic or potentially fatal illness or is otherwise unable to care for the child.

 Statute: A law enacted by a governmental body.

 Stay: A court order that delays a case or an order from being put into effect.